captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 She hasn't told you?
 ---
 ## ESTHER:
 Silk.
-(Mr. Marks pulls down several bolts offabric.
-Esther examines each one, her excitement muted.)
 ---
 ## MARKS:
 That one you're touching is very popular.
+---
-And the price will please you.
+And the price
+will please you.
+---
 Thirty cents a yard.
 ---
 ## ESTHER:
 Twenty?
 ---
 ## MARKS:
 Twenty-five cents.
+---
 The bride will like.
 ---
 ## ESTHER:
 It's too much.
+---
+Something less expensive,
+---
-Something less expensive, dress it up with lace and ribbons.
-(Esther points to a faded old roll.)
+dress it up with lace and ribbons.
+---
 How about this one?
 ---
 ## MARKS:
 It's a wedding.
+---
 This is for an older woman ---
 ---
 ## ESTHER:
 I ain't so young.
 ---
 ## MARKS:
-— the bride's mother perhaps.
-(A moment.)
-Yo u are getting married?
+the bride's mother perhaps.
 ---
+You are gettingmarried?
+---
 ## ESTHER:
-(A moment.)
 Yes.
+---
 You seem surprised.
 ---
 ## MARKS:
-(He is.)
 No, no. Not at all.
+---
 My congratulations.
-(Mr.
+---
+Please.
+---
-Marks pulls out his finest wedding fibrin) Please.
-I'm sure the rich lady who ordered this didn't appreciate the delicacy of the fabric.
+I'm sure the rich lady who ordered this
+---
+didn't appreciate the delicacy of the fabric.
+---
-She gave no thought to who crafted this perfection, the labor that went into making it.
+She gave no thought to who crafted this perfection,
+---
+the labor that went into making it.
+---
 How many hands touched it.
+---
 Look.
+---
 Beautiful.
-Yo u deserve to wear it on your wedding day.
 ---
+You deserve to wear it on your wedding day.
+---
 ## ESTHER:
-Its so beautiful, it looks like little fairy hands made it.
+Its so beautiful,

+it looks like little fairy hands made it.

 It's too fine for me.
 ---
 ## MARKS:
 Come, touch it and then refuse.
+---
 Please.
 Touch.
-(Marks watches Esther run her fingers across the fabric.
-He also touches it, sensually.
-She closes her eyes.
-He continues to watch her, savoring the moment.)
+---
 It is exquisite.
-Miss Mills, many fine ladies have worn it against their skin, but it was made for you.
-I know this (Esther holds the fabric to her face and begins to weep.)
-May it be your first gift.
-(He wants to offir conOrt, but he cannot touch her.)
 ---
+Miss Mills, many fine ladies
+---
+have worn it against their skin,
+---
+but it was made for you.
+---
+I know this.
+---
+May it be your first
+gift.
+---
 ## ESTHER:
 I won't let you.
 ---
 ## MARKS:
 It would be my pleasure.
-(Esther accepts the length of fizbric.
-They gaze at each other, neither able to articulate the depth of their feelings.
-A moment.
-Esther and Marks exit the stage, as the lights rise on Mayme seated at the piano.
-She plays a rag.
-Mrs. Van Buren enters, smoking a cigarette and nursing a glass of brandy.
-She studies her 35 image in the vanity mirron Marks reenters, fiddling with the buttons on his jacket.
-He takes out a needle and thread and contenzplates whether to sew on a new button.
-Mrs. Dickson enters, canyinga wedding veg she toys with the delicate fibrin George enters in an ill-fitted suit, his best.
-He moves downstage with the uncertainty of a new arrival.
-Esther; dressed in a .weddinggown, nervously enters.
-Mrs. Dickson places the veil on Esther 's head.
-Evoyone but George and Esther exit.
-Esther joins George doumstage, each of them in a stparate pool of light.
-George and Esther look at each other, fir the first time, then look out into the world.
-There is a flash as from an old-fitshioned flash camera.
-The sepia-tone image is captured.
-A projected title cad appears above their
+---
-heads: "Unidentified Negro Couple ca. 1905."Blackout.)
+"Unidentified Negro Couple ca. 1905."Blackout.)
-End of Act One
+---
+template: title
+Intermission
+---
 36
 ACT TWO
 Scene 1